 There are a lot of advantages of turning Android screen into grayscale, for example:

 - Great way to combat phone addiction — Former Design Ethicist at Google Tristan Harris suggests black-white screen would make apps like Instagram and Snapchat less appealing since they are in technicolor.

 - Increasing productivity — Since Instagram feed no longer appealing to your eyes, chances are you will take less and less time staring at your phone and helping you to be more focused on your work.

 - Reducing blue light — The blue light is generally known as radiation from the screen that could affect your sleep cycle.
 Since there are barely blue-related colors in black-white mode, this kind of radiation is significantly reduced.

 Why you should NOT enable black and white mode

 While the grayscale screen is good for you, it wasn’t always the case for your phone.

 - It makes your phone slower — Since the color is simulated, it relies on the GPU to convert colors into grayscale.
-This extra activity certainly makes your phone a bit slower; you may notice the performance depletion when scrolling page.
+This extra activity certainly makes your phone a bit slower; you may notice the performance depletion when scrolling.

-- Phone’s battery may drain faster — As the GPU needs increases, it will suck more power from the battery and eventually leads you to meet the charging station more often.
-But considering you may not be on the phone as you used to be, it’s fair to say the battery could still perform roughly the same as usual.
+- The phone’s battery may drain faster — As the GPU needs increase, it will suck more power from the battery and eventually leads you to meet the charging station more often.
+But considering you may not be on the phone as you used to be, it’s fair to say the battery could still perform roughly the same as usual 🤞.